patextreme/midnight-anoncreds-poc/README.md

 ## Overview

-This project explores the integration of Midnight blockchain with Hyperledger Anoncreds to provide a VDR layer for anoncreds credential-management system.
+This project explores the integration of Midnight blockchain with Hyperledger Anoncreds to provide a VDR layer for anoncreds credential management systems.

 ### Midnight as VDR Integration Options

-There are multiple integration options to use Midnight network as a VDR layer in anoncreds ecosystem.
+There are multiple integration options to use Midnight network as a VDR layer in the anoncreds ecosystem.

 1. **Midnight VDR Storage** - Direct storage of anoncreds objects (schemas, credential definitions, revocation registries) in the ledger state using smart contracts